-Mineral (root) nutrition of plants is the process of absorption of water and nutrients from the soil by the root system of the plant.
+Mineral nutrition of plants, also plant root nutrition, is the process of absorption of water and nutrients from the soil by the root system of a plant.

 - Root cell membrane

 - Mechanisms of nutrient transport to plant roots

 - Nutrient intake theory

 - The effect of the plant root system on the soil

 - Synthetic capacity of roots